Regiscolia maculata

-The mammoth wasp (Megascolia maculata) is a species of wasp belonging to the family Scoliidae in the order Hymenoptera.
+Regiscolia maculata, sometimes known as the mammoth wasp, (Note: This name may also be used to refer to any member of the family Scoliidae.) is a species of wasp belonging to the family Scoliidae in the order Hymenoptera.
 It is a parasitoid on scarab beetles and is found in Europe and Asia and is the largest wasp found in Europe.
 In central Europe they fly from June to about mid-July.

 Description

 The mammoth wasp resembles a very large, elongated bumble bee.
 The female is larger than the male and has a yellow head, the male has a black head.
 Its body is covered in downy hair and is glossy black in colour with two yellow bands across its abdomen which are sometimes divided to form four yellow spots.
 Females have shorter antennae than males.
 The females may reach a length of 4.5 cm and the males are smaller than the females.
 It may be confused with Scolia hirta which is however smaller, and has a black head.